sameerafarvin/capstone/README.md

 **Media**

--   The hero image and product images were generated by [Bing image creator] (https://www.bing.com/images/create/)
+-   The hero image and product images were generated by [Bing Image Creator] (https://www.bing.com/images/create/)

 <p align="right"><a href="#food-bazaar">Back To Top</a></p>